 Investing in stocks is one way to build a strong financial portfolio and diversify your assets.
 After choosing to invest, many people turn to stockbrokers or a brokerage firm to ensure they are making the best decisions possible with their money.
 When you turn to a stockbroker for advice, it is reasonable to expect a level of care, professionalism, and honesty about the investments suggested to you.
 Unfortunately, many brokers do not use this degree of caution and may choose to lie to clients instead of providing complete information.

 At Erez Law we believe that ordinary people who choose to invest should be able to do so with full knowledge of the risk inherent in their choice.
 When untrustworthy stockbrokers provide information that is misleading or incomplete, they rob investors of their ability to make smart decisions about where their money goes.
 If you lost money because of a stockbroker who offered misleading information, you are not alone.
-Call our firm at (888) 840-1571, engage with our live chat option, or request a free consultation online to learn more about what a stockbroker fraud attorney can do for you.
+Call our firm at (888) 840-1571, engage with our live chat option, or fill out our online contact form to learn more about what a stockbroker fraud attorney can do for you.

 Do I Need An Attorney?